Developing modules with PDK

 Validate and test your module each time you add new functionality.

-When you validate and run unit tests on your module, you can check it against specific versions of Puppet and PE.
+When you validate and run unit tests on your module, you can check it against specific versions of Puppet and Puppet Enterprise® (PE).
 This can help you ensure compatibility with multiple versions of Puppet and make upgrades smoother.

 PDK can unit test code that it generates, but for any other code you add, you'll need to write unit tests.
 As you add code to your module, validate and unit test your module before and after adding code.
 This ensures that you are always developing on a clean, valid codebase.